Practice-Informed, Practice-Ready: An AI security incident taxonomy

 \subsection{Complex shortcomings}

-Whereas the previous shortcomings, as visible in Table~\ref{tab:matchShortChal}, each relates to one difference, we will now discuss complex shortcomings.
-In contrast to the previous kind, these are based on several differences, increasing their difficulty.
-Consequently, these shortcomings have also associated research questions, in contrast to the simple shortcomings.
-These complex shortcomings relate to the difficulty of ensuring IP of the ML model and data, how to handle responsibility and ownership of vulnerabilities, and finally, the report structure and contents.
+Whereas the previous shortcomings, as visible in Table~\ref{tab:matchShortChal}, relate to one difference each, we will now discuss complex shortcomings.
+In contrast to the previous kind, these are based on several differences.
+Consequently, these shortcomings have also associated research questions, unlike the simple shortcomings.
+These complex shortcomings relate to the difficulty of ensuring IP of the ML model and data, managing responsibility and ownership of vulnerabilities, and defining the report structure and contents.